hilbert/hilbert-docker-images/README.md

 5. Now assuming a running X11 (on host or inside a docker container) one can choose any application to run (e.g. `Test`) or Quit.

-The sequence of actions looks approximately as follows:
+## The sequence of actions looks approximately as follows:

 ![Approximate Sequence Diagram](http://www.websequencediagrams.com/cgi-bin/cdraw?lz=dGl0bGUgRHluYW1pYyBEb2NrZXIgQXBwbGljYXRpb24KCnBhcnRpY2lwYW50IEhvc3QKbm90ZSBvdmVyAAoFOiAKSG9zdCBMaW51eCB3aXRoAD8HCmVuZCBub3RlCgoAHQUtPisAKgYuL3J1bm1lLnNoCgBQDiI6TWFpbiIAJgkACQc6IDptYWluL21haW4AMAVsb29wIHRoZSBtYWluIGdsdWUgAA4FcnVuIHVudGlsIFF1aXQASxFlbnUiCgoAXgcAWQZlbnUAWgVlbnUvbWVudS5zaAoAIwctLT4tAHgJY2hvc2VuIEFwcC9TZXJ2aWNlIG9yAGAGZGVzdHJveQBXCmFsdCBQdWxsL1J1biBkZWFtb24gOgAvBwCBYBAARgciAIEMCgAKCgCBbwhzdgCBEAYAJAgAghQFABsKZXhlYyAAVgllbHNlAHQKYW5kIEQAgRkHOkFwcEEAgmAQQXBwQQBwDQAMBQCCaQhydQCCawUAIAcAgwwFABkHAHAFAEwFABUIAIIiDGV4aXQgY29kZSAAghMLAGUGAIEbBgCDGQYAgwIILT4tAIRDBgAvCQCCSQwAhAwGZW5kCgplbmQKCgoKCgoK&s=modern-blue)

+## Currently we host the following images:

 * `:base` serves as the common root for all my images.
 Thus it is the only image that needs to update & upgrade packages.
 * `:dd` contains the docker cli and thus serves as a basis for `:main` which in turn pulls and launches further images.